-A photographic album published in 1874 in Calcutta (now Kolkata), The Beauties of Lucknow consists of twenty-four portraits of women employed in the court of the princely state of Awadh (or Oudh).
-Although unsigned, the photographs and authorship of the book have been attributed to the Indian photographer Darogah Abbas Ali, who has also provided separate handwritten introductions in English and Urdu in the respective editions, suggesting an aesthetic link to the Mughal muraqqa tradition of illustrated albums.
-The full title of the album, as it appears in the English edition, is The Beauties of Lucknow Consisting of Twenty-Four Selected Photographed Portraits, Cabinet Size, of the Most Celebrated and Popular Living Histrionic Singers, Dancing Girls, and Actresses of the Oudh Court and of Lucknow.
-The Urdu edition was titled Haseenain-e Lucknow.
+A photographic album made in 1874 in Calcutta (now Kolkata), The Beauties of Lucknow consists of twenty-four portraits of women employed in the court of the princely state of Awadh (or Oudh) in northern India.
+Although the album is unsigned, its photographs and authorship have been attributed to the Indian photographer Darogah Abbas Ali, who wrote introductions for its English and Urdu editions both.

-Photographs from The Beauties of Lucknow are housed in the George Eastman Museum, New York, USA; the Victoria and Albert Museum, London, UK; among the artist Amit Ambalal’s personal collection in Ahmedabad; the New York Public Library, USA; the Museum of Art and Photography (MAP), Bangalore; and the Alkazi Collection of Photography, New Delhi, which holds the only Lucknow-published and Urdu edition of the book.
+Photographs from The Beauties of Lucknow are housed in the George Eastman Museum, New York; the Victoria and Albert Museum, London; the artist Amit Ambalal’s personal collection in Ahmedabad; the New York Public Library, USA; the Museum of Art and Photography (MAP), Bengaluru; and the Alkazi Collection of Photography, New Delhi, which holds the only complete Lucknow-published and Urdu edition of the book.

 Our website is currently undergoing maintenance and re-design, due to which we have had to take down some of our bibliographies.
 While these will be re-published shortly, you can request references for specific articles by writing to firstname.lastname@example.org.